postgresml/postgresml/pgml-docs/docs/blog/oxidizing-machine-learning.md

 Doing machine learning in anything but Python sounds wild, but if one looks under the hood, ML algorithms are mostly written in C++: `libtorch` (Torch), XGBoost, large parts of Tensorflow, `libsvm` (Support Vector Machines), and the list goes on.
 A linear regression can be (and is) written in about 10 lines of for-loops.

-It then should come to no surprise that Rust machine learning community is alive and doing well:
+It then should come to no surprise that the Rust ML community is alive, and doing well:

 * SmartCore[^1] is rivaling Scikit for the commodity algorithms
 * XGBoost bindings[^2] work great for gradient boosted trees
 * Torch bindings[^3] are first class for building any kind of neural network
 * Tensorflow bindings[^4] are also in the mix, although parts of it are still Python (e.g. Keras)

-If you start missing NumPy, don't worry, the Rust version[^5] has got you covered, and the list of tools keeps growing.
+If you start missing NumPy, don't worry, the Rust version[^5] has got you covered, and the list of available tools keeps growing.

 When you only need 4 bytes to represent a floating point instead of Python's 26 bytes[^6], suddenly you can do more.